 Other-than-temporary impairments on available-for-sale securities.
 As of each balance sheet date, we evaluate securities in an unrealized loss position for other-than-temporary impairments.
-For debt securities, we consider all available information relevant to the collectability of the security, including information about past
+For debt securities, we consider all available information relevant to the collectability of the security, including information about past events, current conditions, and reasonable and supportable forecasts, when developing the estimate of cash flows expected to be collected.
+For equity securities, we recognize an impairment charge in the period in which we determine that the security will not recover to book value within a reasonable period.

 On April 1, 2009, we adopted new accounting guidance related to investments that amended the requirement for management to positively assert the ability and intent to hold a debt security to recovery in determining whether an impairment was other-than-temporary and replaced that provision with the assertion that management does not intend to sell or it is not more likely than not that we will be required to sell a security prior to recovery.
-Prior to the adoption of the new accounting guidance related to investments, management would only authorize the sale of securities not deemed to be other-than-temporarily impaired in response to unforeseen events.
-If evidence of the conditions or events resulting in our change in intent to hold to recovery was insufficient to prove the events could not have been foreseen, the sale of the security would have been prohibited to ensure consistency with management sprevious assertion of having the intent and ability to hold the security to recovery.
+Prior to the adoption of the new accounting guidance related to investments, management would only authorize the sale of securities not deemed to be other-thantemporarily impaired in response to unforeseen events.
+If evidence of the conditions or events resulting in our change in intent to hold to recovery was insufficient to prove the events could not have been foreseen, the sale of the security would have been prohibited to ensure consistency with management's previous assertion of having the intent and ability to hold the security to recovery.
 Subsequent to the adoption of the new accounting guidance related to investments, management may decide to sell certain securities as a part of our normal portfolio management.
 See note 2 in our consolidated financial statements under "Item 8-Financial Statements and Supplementary Data" for additional information related to other-than-temporary impairments on available-for-sale securities and accounting changes related to other-than-temporary impairments.

 Derivatives.
 We enter into freestanding derivative transactions primarily to manage the risk associated with variability in cash flows or changes in fair values related to our financial assets and liabilities.
 We also use derivative instruments to hedge certain currency exposures.
 Additionally, we purchase investment securities, issue certain insurance policies and engage in certain reinsurance contracts that have embedded derivatives.
-The associated financial statement risk is the volatility in net income which can result from: (i) changes in the fair value of derivatives not qualifying as accounting hedges; (ii) changes in the fair value of embedded derivatives required to be bifurcated from the related host contract; (iii) ineffectiveness of designated hedges; and (iv) counterparty default.
+The associated financial statement risk is the volatility in net income which can result from: (i) changes in the fair value of derivatives not qualifying as accounting hedges; (ii) changes in the fair value of embedded derivatives required to bifurcated from the related host contract; be (iii) ineffectiveness of designated hedges; and (iv) counterparty default.
 Accounting for derivatives is complex, as evidenced by significant authoritative interpretations of the primary accounting standards which continue to evolve.
 See notes 2 and 5 in our consolidated financial statements under "Item 8-Financial Statements and Supplementary Data" for an additional description of derivative instruments and fair value measurements of derivative instruments.